scala/scala/07-classes-and-objects.md

     such an access modifier is given it applies to the primary constructor to the class.
-  - $(\mathit{ps}_1)\ldots(\mathit{ps}_n)$ are formal value parameter clauses for the {\em primary constructor} of the class.
+  - $(\mathit{ps}_1)\ldots(\mathit{ps}_n)$ are formal value parameter clauses for the _primary constructor_ of the class.
 The scope of a formal value parameter includes all subsequent parameter sections and the template $t$.
 However, a formal value parameter may not form part of the types of any of the parent classes or members of the class